You are here

 The ITA must prepare the following:

-- A 10 minute presentation on oneof twotopic choices that is sent to the ITA 36 hours before the scheduled appointment time.
-The presentation should be prepared as if the ITA were going to present the information to an undergraduate student or someone who is unfamiliar with the field.
+- A presentation prepared as if the ITA were going to present information to an undergraduate student or someone who is unfamiliar with the field.

-- Prepare a handout that will help students better understand the material.
+- A handout that will help students better understand the material.
 Bring 2 copies to the presentation:

 - It should be in outline form.
 Do not include too much information.

-- t can include pictures, formulas, charts, or graphs that will help understanding.
+- It can include pictures, formulas, charts, or graphs that will help understanding.

 - It should leave enough room so students can take notes.

-- One quiz question that checks the “student” evaluator’s understanding of some aspect of the material presented.
-The quiz question should require a little thinking on the part of the “student.”
-For example, an appropriate quiz question might be: Name the steps in the process presented, and specific your understanding of the purpose/function of each step.
+- For example, an appropriate quiz question might be: Name the steps in the process presented, and specify your understanding of the purpose/function of each step.

 - Make an outline of the material that you intend to present.
-Keep in mind that the presentation is only 10 minutes.
-Do not try to cover the entire topic in 10 minutes.
+Keep in mind that this is a short presentation.
+Do not try to cover an entire topic.
+Pick part or a stage of a topic.

 - Make notes or highlight key words, and practice the pronunciation with a native speaker.